 The application process for the combined program involves two phases.
-Initial application (Phase 1) is filed through The Dexter Hanley College.
-Upon completion of 96 undergraduate credit hours - including NURS 241 and NURS 242, and a minimum GPA at The University of Scranton of 3.3 - the student may proceed with Phase 2 of the application process which involves completion of the application for graduate admission to The University of Scranton Graduate School accompanied by the Combined Baccalaureate and Master's Degree Program form (refer to page 13).
-Upon acceptance into the combined program, all policies and procedures of The Graduate School apply.
+Initial application for undergraduate studies (Phase 1) is filed through the CGCE .
+Upon completion of 96 undergraduate credit hours - including NURS 241 and NURS 242, and a minimum GPA at The University of Scranton of 3.3 - the student may proceed with Phase 2 of the application process which involves completion of the application for graduate admission to the CGCE accompanied by the Combined Baccalaureate and Master's Degree Program form (refer to page 13).
+Upon acceptance into the combined program, all policies and procedures of the CGCE apply.
 Applicants are accepted in the fall and spring of each year.